-Elder Care Index
+Elder Care Index Browse All States

-Home Health Aide in Connecticut
+Home Health Aide Costs in Connecticut (2026)

-Median Rate: $30/hr
+$30/hr

 What It Actually Costs